-In keeping with our holistic approach to ESG, our membership of the alliance promotes greater transparency, and additional tools and resources to law firms that assist the implementation of programs and policies that improve their sustainability impact.
+In keeping with our holistic approach to environmental, social, and governance (ESG) and sustainability, our membership of AusLSA promotes greater transparency, and additional tools and resources to law firms that assist the implementation of programs and policies that improve their sustainability impact.
 Using a collaborative and inclusive approach facilitates the development of best practice sustainability frameworks, guidance and reporting for the Australian legal sector.